andyl/vagrant_base/README.md

 server with 8 cores and 96GB ram for ~$50 month.
 With this resource, we could scale a VM resource up or down as needed for demos and experiments.

+Note that both Google Compute Engine and Azure support a `Nested Virtualization` option that allows you to run Virtual Box.
+The Nested Virtualization machines run about $100/month for a machine with decent performance.
+AWS also has bare metal servers that cost in the range of $5-7 per hour.

 ### Configuring the Bare-Metal Host

 The bare-metal host should run Ubuntu 18.04 and be provisioned with: `git`,